axelchalon/axelchalon.github.io/0-book-review/_posts/2023-04-15-trying-not-to-try-slingerland-summary.md

 	* <a name="^in-the-world-not-of-it"></a>"Being in the world, but not of it."
 (Bible)
 	* "If you want to be in front of the people, you must, in your actions, put yourself behind them. [...]
 Because he does not contend with others, there is no one in the world who is able to contend with him."
 "By putting themselves below, they end up on top."
 	* "The sage has the outward physical appearance of a human being but lacks the human essence (vices).
 Because he looks like a human, he flocks together with other people.
 Lacking the human essence, though, he does not allow right and wrong to get to him."
-	* Doing the opposite (e.g. the opposite of effort; or of what the other person is doing; interpersonally).
+	* <a name="^do-the-opposite"></a>Doing the opposite (e.g. the opposite of effort; or of what the other person is doing; interpersonally).
 Giving way in martial arts such that your adversary has nothing to push against.
 Wrong-footing.
 	* "The goal of the Zhuangzian sage is to empty his boat, so he can collide with others without arousing any animosity."
 * Trying & Not Trying: both work, and it's about switching back and forth.
 * Remaining relaxed and realizing it's no big stakes.